lsuxrstudio/xrstudioguides/switchboard/README.md

 11. Go to Settings and change the **nDisplay Node_0 Workspace Name** to the workspace on that computer (i.e. 22suart4240-render).

     ![nDisplay Workspace Name](images/nDisplayWorkspaceName.png)

+11. Also under Setting, change the **uProject Path** to the path on the render computer.

 12. Choose your **Level**.
 For the first time you might have to press the **Refresh** button to see the levels.